 October 11, 2010 - Playboy car #59 is currently for sale by WW Motorcars of Broadway, Virginia.
 It was spotted recently at the Hershey, Pennsylvania car swap meet.

 February 18, 2011 - We have just learned that #59 has sold in early February, 2011.
 We are awaiting contact with the new owner of this car.
+UPDATE: October 27, 2015 - Please take a look at the top of this column at this car #59 now fully restored.

 THE 1948 DAVIS AND ANOTHER MYSTERY PLAYBOY CAR